-Matthew Felan is the President & CEO of the Great Lakes Bay Regional Alliance.
-Prior to joining the Great Lakes Bay Regional Alliance, Felan served as the Director of the McLaren Bay Medical Foundation from 2013-2014 and as the Chief Development Officer at Special Olympics Michigan from 2011-2012.
-Matt worked as a political fundraiser for over a decade, spending extensive time in Washington, DC and Richmond, VA.
-Felan was the National Deputy Finance Director for Senator Hillary Clinton (2006-2008) and Finance Director/PAC Director for Virginia Governor Tim Kaine (2004-2009).
+Matthew Felan is the president & CEO of the Great Lakes Bay Regional Alliance.
+Prior to joining the Great Lakes Bay Regional Alliance, Felan served as the director of the McLaren Bay Medical Foundation from 2013-2014 and as the chief development officer at Special Olympics Michigan from 2011-2012.
+Matt worked as a political fundraiser for over a decade, spending extensive time in Washington, D.C. and Richmond, VA.
+Felan was the national deputy finance director for Senator Hillary Clinton (2006-2008) and finance director/PAC director for Virginia Governor Tim Kaine (2004-2009).
 Matt is a native of the Great Lakes Bay Region.
 He has a Bachelor of Arts in International Relations from James Madison College at Michigan State University.
-Matt is married to his wife Janelle who works in Global Human Resources at the Dow Chemical Company.
+Matt is married to his wife Janelle who works in Global Human Resources at Dow.
 Matt and Janelle have two children, Noah and Alexandra.
-Felan serves on the Boards of the Great Lakes Bay Economic Club, and the Great Lakes Bay Convention and Visitors Bureau.
+Felan serves on the boards of the Great Lakes Bay Economic Club, and the Great Lakes Bay Convention and Visitors Bureau.

 Dr. Sasha Savage